 If you, or anyone you know, have been the victim of domestic abuse, you know that the abuser will use any means necessary to try and control the situation.
 Things become complicated for victims with children.
-Neighbors and friends ask; “Why did she stay?”
+Neighbors and friends ask; “Why did she/he stay in an abusive relationship?”
 Often, children are used as hostages in domestic violence situations, and the partner of the abuser finds themselves powerless in their efforts to protect their loved ones.

 Recent studies have exposed similar vulnerabilities in victims who own and love their pets.
 Fear for the safety of a beloved cat or dog can also be a weapon for abusers.

 After all, most of us would walk through fire for our pets, wouldn’t we?